 Suva, Fiji, is the most important commercial crossroads in the South Pacific.
-Located in Suva are the Pacific Islands Forum, the regional headquarters of the Secretariat for the Pacific Community (SPC), the region’s applied geosciences organization (SOPAC), the University of the South Pacific (USP), a regional office of the United Nations Development Program (UNDP), a regional office affiliated with the International Monetary Fund (IMF) and 16 diplomatic missions.
+Located in Suva are the Pacific Islands Forum, the largest campus of the Pacific Community (SPC), the University of the South Pacific (USP), a regional office of the United Nations with 26 resident and non-resident UN entities, a regional office affiliated with the International Monetary Fund (IMF), and 22 diplomatic missions.
 The U.S. Embassy in Suva – which is accredited to Fiji, Kiribati, Nauru, Tonga, and Tuvalu – is ideally located to advance U.S. interests in the Pacific region.

 The Pacific islands, and Fiji in particular, offer real potential for U.S. trade and investment, especially in tourism and the sale of consumer goods.
 One of Embassy Suva’s top priorities is U.S. business promotion.
 We have a very active Commercial Section, which aggressively seeks to create trade links between U.S. and local companies in the region.
 This website is especially designed to further those links.

 The Embassy’s Consular Section offers a full range of American citizen and visa services for Fiji, Kiribati, Nauru, Tonga, Tuvalu, and the French territories in the South Pacific: French Polynesia, New Caledonia, and Wallis and Futuna.
 Providing those services in an efficient, courteous, and timely manner is a high mission priority.

 The South Pacific, encompassing almost a third of the southern hemisphere, is of importance to U.S. policy, especially in relation to such diverse issues as open sea-lanes, fisheries and the marine environment.